-We, Laura Doyle & Leah Pittam trading as Progressive Financial Services, act as intermediary (Broker) between you, the consumer, and the product provider with whom we place your business.
+We, Doyle Pittam Ltd trading as Progressive Financial Services, act as intermediary (Broker) between you the consumer and the product provider with whom we place your business.

 Pursuant to provision 4.58A of the Central Bank of Ireland’s September 2019 Addendum to the Consumer Protection Code, all intermediaries, must make available in their public offices, or on their website if they have one, a summary of the details of all arrangements for any fee, commission, other reward or remuneration provided to the intermediary which it has agreed with its product producers.

 What is Remuneration?

 Remuneration is the payment earned by the intermediary for work undertaken on behalf of both the provider and the consumer.
 The amount of remuneration is generally directly related to the value of the products sold.

 Commission is payment that may be earned by an intermediary for work undertaken for both provider and consumer.

 There are different types of remuneration and different commission models: